 The most important connection of a wiring harness, the ignition switch, controls power to the switched ignition fuses in the fuse block as well as sending power to the starter solenoid to crank the engine.
-The wires in this section vary slightly between the 10101 / 10103 kits and the 10102 / 10104 kits.
-Kits 10101 & 10103 are intended for GM Keyed Columns; therefore, they come with a connector pre-installed.

 The ignition switch connection consists of 2 sets of wires with section labels reading "IGNITION SWITCH."
 All wires going to the ignition switch can be seen in the Ignition Switch Schematic below.
-Note: kits 10101 & 10103 have no printing on the wires.
-These wires are:

-- RED: (2) 12-gauge wires, printed [IGNITION SWITCH] #934 IGNITION SWITCH POWER (BAT); these wires come from a buss bar on the fuse block and feed battery power to the ignition switch.
-These wires always have power.
-10102 & 10104 only have one RED #934 wire. - ORANGE: 12-gauge wire, printed [IGNITION SWITCH] #933 SWITCHED (IGN) POWER TO FUSE BLOCK; this wire provides the switched power source to the fuse block.
-This wire powers all the switched power circuits to the harness except for the RADIO fuse.
-This wire only has power when the ignition switch is in the ON/RUN position. - PINK: 14-gauge wire, printed [IGNITION SWITCH] #931 IGN POWER TO "COIL" FUSE; this wire provides power from the ignition switch to the 30-amp COIL fuse on the fuse block.
-This wire has power when the ignition switch is in the ON/RUN position as well as the START position. - PURPLE: 12-gauge wire, printing varies depending on the harness (see below).
-This wire sends power to the starter solenoid and only has power when the ignition switch is in the START position. - 10101 & 10103: printed << [IGNITION SWITCH] << #919 >> [NEUTRAL SAFETY SWITCH] >>; this wire is hanging free from the pre-installed ignition switch connector.
-The other end of this wire routes to the NSS, just like the #919 PURPLE wire from the starter solenoid.
-See page 100 for more information on the NSS. - 10102 & 10104: printed << [ENGINE SECTION] TO STARTER SOLENOID << #919 >> [IGNITION SWITCH] >>; this wire leads directly to the starter solenoid.
-If you are incorporating a NSS, this wire should have been rerouted on page 18.
-See page 100 first for more information on the NSS. - BROWN: 12-gauge wire, printed [IGNITION SWITCH SECTION] #932 ACCESSORY POWER; this wire carries power to the RADIO fuse on the fuse block.
+- RED: 12 gauge wires, printed [IGNITION SWITCH SECTION] #934 TO IGNITION SWITCH (POWER B+), these wires come from a buss bar on the fuse block and feed battery power to the ignition switch.
+These wires have power at all times. - ORANGE: 12 gauge wire, printed [IGNITION SWITCH SECTION] #933 TO IGNITION SWITCH "IGN", this wire provides the switched power source to the fuse block.
+This wire powers all of the switched power circuits to the harness with the exception of the RADIO fuse.
+This wire only has power when the ignition switch is in the ON/RUN position. - PINK: 14 gauge wire, printed [IGNITION SWITCH SECTION] #931 TO IGNITION SWITCH (COIL IGN), this wire provides power from the ignition switch to the 30 amp COIL fuse on the fuse block.
+This wire has power when the ignition switch is in the ON/RUN position as well as the START position. - BROWN: 12 gauge wire, printed [IGNITION SWITCH SECTION] TO IGNITION SWITCH ACC, this wire carries power to the RADIO fuse on the fuse block.
 This BROWN wire has power when the ignition is in the ACCESSORY position and when in the ON/RUN position.